altonythecoder/StarWeb-CARA/README.md

 ### Why This Project Was Developed
 This system was developed as a **Graduation Project** for the **Space Sciences and Technologies** department.
 With the exponential rise of low Earth orbit (LEO) satellite deployments, monitoring and mitigating orbital debris risks has become a critical challenge for modern space safety.

-The primary objective of this project is to implement, evaluate, and visualize industry-standard conjunction assessment risk analysis (CARA) methodologies—specifically focusing on the operational collision risks posed by modern megaconstellations such as Starlink and OneWeb[cite: 2, 3, 38].
+The primary objective of this project is to implement, evaluate, and visualize industry-standard conjunction assessment risk analysis (CARA) methodologies—specifically focusing on the operational collision risks posed by modern megaconstellations such as Starlink and OneWeb.

 ### 👥 Project Team